-Many consumers are unaware that most fish are only available during certain seasons because they migrate into and away from New England every year.
-You won't find fresh local Striped Bass during the winter and migrating Squid are only around for a handful of weeks in the spring.
+That’s why you won't find fresh local striped bass during the winter and squid are only around for a handful of weeks in the spring.

 Bluefish, Scup/Porgy, Squid

-Tautog("Blackfish"), Black Sea Bass, Scup, and Tilefish, and Striped Bass.
-Also available during summer, but often overutilized, is Yellowfin Tuna and Swordfish
+Tautog("Blackfish"), Black Sea Bass, Scup, Dogfish, Tilefish, Bluefish, and Striped Bass.
+Also available during summer, but sensitive to overfishing, is Yellowfin Tuna and Swordfish

 These are #ourwickedfish !

 New England Seafood Seasonal Availability Charts

 Red's Best Availability Chart created by Red's Best of Boston and the Massachusetts Seafood Availability Chart, created by the Division of Marine Fisheries, makes it easy to choose a fish or shellfish according to the seasons!
 Print these charts out or refer to Our Wicked Fish for when you need a reminder